Living in Cyprus and thinking of selling your UK property? Weigh up the pros and cons

 Please note that this article is over six months old.
 While Blevins Franks takes care to make sure that information is accurate on the date of publication, some content may change over time.
 You should not rely on the accuracy of legislation and tax information in this article; take professional advice for your circumstances.

-• Do you intend on living in Cyprus indefinitely?
-Or do you want the peace of mind of knowing you (or your spouse) have a home available should you return to the UK in future?
+• Do you intend to live in Cyprus indefinitely?
+Or do you want the peace of mind of knowing you (or your spouse) have a home available should you decide to return to UK in the future?

 • If it is a family home that you’d like to leave to your children, would they want to live in it or sell it to release the capital?
 If it is the latter, you could sell now, invest the capital for growth, and arrange for the investments to pass onto them tax-efficiently.

-• A few years ago, the UK government considered limiting the personal allowance for non-UK residents.
-The proposal was shelved at the time, but now that the UK is no longer an EU state it is something they may think about again in future.
+• A while back, the UK government considered limiting the personal allowance for non-UK residents.
+The proposal was shelved at the time, but remains an option for increasing tax revenue in future, especially now the UK is not by EU rules.

 • You can no longer deduct mortgage expenses from your rental income to reduce your UK tax bill.
 Buy-to-let tax relief has been replaced by a 20% tax credit, which is not as beneficial for higher rate taxpayers.

-• Since 2015, expatriates no longer escape UK capital gains on selling UK property, though they are only liable on the gain made from 6th April 2015.
-From April 2019 this was extended to include all UK real estate.
+• Being non-UK resident does not mean you escape UK capital gains on selling UK property, though you are only liable on the gain made from April 2015 for residential property and from April 2019 for commercial property.

 • You will not need to pay any tax in Cyprus, regardless of how much gain you make, as capital gains tax in Cyprus is only charged on local property.

 • If you are hoping to become a non-UK domicile to avoid UK inheritance tax on your worldwide estate, having property in the UK does not help your case.
-And UK assets are always liable to UK inheritance tax, regardless of domicile, if your UK estate is above the £325,000 threshold (also frozen until 2025).
+And UK assets are always liable to UK inheritance tax, regardless of domicile, if your UK estate is above the thresholds (which are frozen till 2028).
 There is no inheritance tax in Cyprus.

 • While property can be a solid investment, it locks your money away in a highly illiquid way.
 If you need to release funds, you may not be able to sell quickly or for the right price.
 And if you just need, say, €20,000, you cannot sell just part of a property.
 In contrast, equity and bond funds can usually be sold fairly quickly and just the amount you need, not the whole investment.